 Venturing out into today’s job market, where there are fewer jobs and more competition, you want to make sure the odds are in your favour.
 To do this you need a top-notch updated CV that’s thorough and showcases your skills in under 30-60 seconds.
-The most important sections of your CV must include:
+In that time, you need to WOW them.
+Focus on these key areas:

 Your Education History

 Even if you do not have a tertiary qualification (just Matric) you are still required to complete this field.
 Start by listing recent qualifications:

 - Title of qualification

 - Skills & final grades